benyhh/ml-telescope-pointing-correction/README.md

-# ML Telescope Pointing Model
+# ML Telescope Pointing Correction

 This project aims to train and test machine learning models for correcting the telescope pointing.
 It consists of two main experiments: training and testing.